-I chose this case to use an example, as OCD is rarely as simple as something is dirty.
+I chose this case as an example, as OCD is rarely as simple as something dirty.
 I need to wash my hands.

 Her General Practitioner referred Mary, a 39-year-old separated woman, to the service for reporting Obsessive-Compulsive Disorder (OCD) symptoms.
 Specifically, Mary was having difficulty with a fear of contamination from faeces.
 This was the main reason for her referral.
 Mary recalls being concerned about waste paper bins as she stated that ‘these contain nappies’.

-Mary’s symptoms started after find out her husband had been having an affair.
+Mary’s symptoms started after finding out her husband had been having an affair.
 Mary recalls being concerned about waste paper bins as she stated that ‘these contain nappies’.

 Mary and her husband have been separated for 11 years.
 While they were living together as husband and wife, Mary described telephoning her husband often to reassure herself that he had arrived at work safely.

 Note.
-Those of you with a diagnosis of OCD may recognise Mary calling to make sure someone arrived at their destination as a compulsion.
-It follows an obsession that something terrible could happen to someone you care about, and this was one of Mary's obsessions.
+Those diagnosed with OCD may recognise Mary calling to make sure someone arrived at their destination as a compulsion.
+It follows an obsession that something terrible could happen to someone you care about, which was one of Mary’s obsessions.

 She stated she was concerned that something might happen to him, causing her to worry about coping alone.

-This need for reassurance was exacerbated by Mary’s thoughts that she could not cope alone if anything happened to him.
-For those of you interested in Schema Therapy we also discovered an abandonment schema based on dependence 2 (Young and Klosko, 2019).
+Mary’s thoughts exacerbated this need for reassurance that she could not cope alone if anything happened to him.
+For those interested in Schema Therapy, we also discovered an abandonment schema based on dependence 2 (Young and Klosko, 2019).

-The OCD, in terms of her fear of contamination, which was the reason she was referred to me by her doctor, was a clear visible compulsion.
-At the beginning of this article I explained, people may not get the help they need if less visible compulsions are missed, and we discovered that the compulsions Mary found most difficult were her hidden mental compulsions that stemmed from her fear of being left alone.
+The OCD, in terms of her fear of contamination, which was why she was referred to me by her doctor, was a visible compulsion.
+At the beginning of this article, I explained people might not get the help they need if less visible compulsions are missed.
+We discovered that the compulsions Mary found most challenging were her hidden mental compulsions that stemmed from her fear of being left alone.